dougthecook logo

 Check your dough the first few times you make it, to be be sure that it is not too sticky or too dry.
 Add a TBS of flour or water to correct the dough if you are off, and remember what you had to do.
 After a few experiments, you can stop checking, and get on with other things.

 We think you will find that your own dough, even under imperfect conditions, is much better than anything you can buy -- particularly if you are using quality flour and olive oil.
-It also doesn't have any of the preservatives or trans-fats that you can find in pre-made dough.
+It does not have any of the preservatives or trans-fats that you can find in pre-made dough.

 Cream of tartar, part of baking powder, tends to add a biscuit-like fluff to it.
 It is considered a dough conditioner.